knowclip/knowclip/.github/ISSUE_TEMPLATE/bug_report.md

 **Have you already checked to see if this bug was already reported at https://github.com/knowclip/knowclip/issues?**
 ---

-- [ ] Yes, I have
+[Your answer here]

 **Describe the bug**
 ---

-What's broken?
-Please give a short but clear description before providing more detail below.
+[What's broken?
+Please give a short but clear description before providing more detail below.]

 **To Reproduce**
 ---

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'